Nkereuwem03/HNG_stage2/README.md

 app in action

 # Simple CRUD API
-This is a sample API documentation for microservice
+This is a sample API documentation for microservice.
+It is is to perform CRUD operations of a "person" resources.

 ## Version: 1.0.0
 **Contact information:**  nkereuwem.udoudo1@gmail.com